 Kerry Parker, Vice-Chair

 Kerry Parker became an active and engaged Atlanta Track Club member after participating in his first AJC Peachtree Road Race in 2009.
 He desires to share his passion for running to build a healthier and more fit community.
 Mr. Parker has over 20 years of experience in marketing, public relations and communications for the Southeast Permanente Medical Group, of Kaiser Permanente, the state's second largest medical group.
 He has extensive experience working with nonprofit organizations.
 He is a founding board member of the Atlanta Youth Project and currently serves as Chairman of the Board.
 He has served on the board of the Horizon Theater Company; the International Association of Business Communications, Atlanta Chapter; the Avondale Arts Alliance; and the Arts Festival of Atlanta.
 Mr. Parker ran varsity track at Auburn University and has since completed many races including the AJC Peachtree Road Race, the Atlanta Half Marathon and numerous triathlons.

 Ryan is currently a full-time graduate student working toward a PhD in neuroscience at Emory University.
-He began running in 2009 after graduating from Johns Hopkins where he played varsity basketball and was a co-captain for the 2008-9 season.
-He has run 6 marathons highlighted by 5th place finishes in both the 2011 and 2012 Atlanta Marathons (PR 2:40:44).
-He joined the Atlanta Track Club Men’s Competitive team in 2012 and became team coordinator in 2014.
-Recently he has focused more on shorter distances setting personal bests of 15:38 for 5k, 32:32 for 10k, and 1:12:20 for the half marathon.
+He began running in 2009 after graduating from Johns Hopkins where he played varsity basketball and was co-captain for the 2008-2009 season.
+He has run six marathons highlighted by 5th place finishes in both the 2011 and 2012 Atlanta Marathons (PR 2:40:44).
+He joined Atlanta Track Club's men's competitive team in 2012 and became team coordinator in 2014.
+Recently he has focused more on shorter distances setting personal bests of 15:38 for 5k, 32:32 for 10k and 1:12:20 for the half marathon.